modulus100/data-engineering-nanodegree-udacity/data-modeling-with-postgres/README.md

 ![alt text](db_schema_2.png)

 ## ETL
+### What it does
+This **ETL** reads and parsers the data from json files and inserts it into new optimised Postgres database schema for further data analysis.

+### How to run
 Run the database first and wait util it's ready to receive connections
 ```
 docker-compose up --build